Peter Hays Gries

 The University of Oklahoma

-Peter Hays Gries is author of The Politics of American Foreign Policy: How Ideology Divides Liberals and Conservatives over Foreign Affairs (Stanford, 2014), China's New Nationalism: Pride, Politics, and Diplomacy (U. California, 2004), and co-editor of Chinese Politics: State, Society and the Market (Routledge, 2010) and State and Society in 21st-Century China: Crisis, Contention, and Legitimation (Routledge, 2004).
-He has also written dozens of academic journal articles and book chapters.
+Peter Hays Gries is author of The Politics of American Foreign Policy: How Ideology Divides Liberals and Conservatives over Foreign Affairs (Stanford, 2014) and China's New Nationalism: Pride, Politics, and Diplomacy (California, 2004), and co-editor of Chinese Politics (Routledge, 2010) and State and Society in 21st-Century China (Routledge, 2004).
 He studies the political psychology of international affairs, with a focus on Chinese and American foreign policy.

-Peter received a BA in East Asian Studies from Middlebury College, an MA in Chinese Studies from the University of Michigan, and a Ph.D. in Political Science from the University of California, Berkeley.
-He was a postdoctoral fellow at the Mershon Center for Security Studies at Ohio State University, and an assistant professor of Political Science at the University of Colorado before coming to OU.
-He directs a research lab on the political psychology of US-China relations.
+Peter received a BA in Asian Studies from Middlebury College, a MA in China Studies from the University of Michigan, and a Ph.D. in Political Science from the University of California, Berkeley.
+He directs OU's Institute for US-China Issues, and a research lab on the political psychology of US-China relations.